tpweste/plotly-challenge/README.md

-# plotly-challenge

-# Plot.ly Homework - Belly Button Biodiversity
+# plotly-challenge - Belly Button Biodiversity

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.